replicatedhq/kots/design/yaml_file_errors.md

 ## Design

-Add a new directory at the root of the file tree `yamlErrors` that will include the raw content of all rendered output for yaml files that failed unmarshalling.
+Add a new directory at the root of the file tree `skippedFiles` that will include the raw content of all rendered output for yaml files that failed unmarshalling.

 An example installation.yaml file: